wp-plugins/flyzoo/readme.txt

 = How do I buy a subscription? =
 After you sign up for the free trial, you'll be able to buy your subscription with PayPal from the [Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

-= What if can't verify my website? =

-The chat widget must be placed on the home page (root) of your site, your site must be reachable and NOT in maintenance mode.
-Reach us on [Flyzoo Live Chat Support>>](http://www.flyzoo.co/support), we'll help you to fix verification issues.

 = How do I recover or change my password? =